 Physical Education and Sport at Wellfield Methodist and Anglican Church School

-Our children enjoy participation and competition - they work hard and recognise that keeping fit and healthy is a life-long goal.
+Our children enjoy participation and competition - they work hard and recognise that keeping fit and healthy is a life-long goal which promotes not only physical wellbeing, but good mental health as well.
 Not only do we ensure our P.E. curriculum is broad and balanced, we also offer a range of clubs after school which include new and different sports, we 'signpost' talented individuals to different provision and we have children who have entered local, regional and national competitions.

 As a school community we were delighted when the Government announced that every primary school in the country would receive a substantial (and ringfenced) sum of money that must be used to raise levels of participation and enable all children to make life-long positive choices.

 For an analysis of how we have used this money and the impact on the children and for the new action plan, then please click here.

 The INTENT in the Foundation Stage is to focus on developing gross and fine motor skills.
 To help our school achieve this we use the Lancashire Movement Skills resource to support Foundation staff in understanding skills they will teach children, along with other skill opportunities to develop.

 (Year 1 Baseline) The INTENT in Year 1 is to carry out a baseline of 10 Fundamental Movement Skills as the children enter Year 1.
 From this baseline the teacher can design or adapt their PE curriculum and focus on the FMS the children are less proficient in.